billmcmillin/refine/README.md

 ###Bringing them back together
 1. Are we done working on this column?
 If so, let's bring the values back together.
+2. In the column triangle, select Edit Cells > Join multi-valued cells
+3. Choose a separator that won't be found in the data such as ||2.
+In the column triangle, select Edit Cells > Join multi-valued cells

+###